All Chutneys are great with Mature Cheese and Good Bread.

-A smooth Chutney which is made with Tomatoes, Onions, Plums and Pears.
+A smooth Chutney which is made with Tomatoes, Onions, Apples, Plums and Pears.
 A lovely tangy addition to your sandwiches and wraps.

 Seville Oranges have a very short shelf life.
 They arrive in January and February each year, so I get as much made as possible when they are at their best.
 So, Busy Busy!
 The Seville Oranges give the Marmalade a lovely tang.

 I continue to make my Three Fruit Marmalade and have even converted ‘Only Seville Marmalade’ Lovers to it!!

 Remember that Marmalade has a few more uses than putting on toast.
 It can be mixed into Puddings and Cakes and if you melt it and add a liqueur to make a lovely Marmalade Sauce.

 My 3 Fruit Marmalade is made with Grapefruit, Oranges and Lemons.
 The Grapefruit gives a great tangy flavour.